Pet Insurance

 Why Do Waiting Periods Exist?

 Ultimately, waiting periods exist to weed out recent illnesses and accidents pets may have sustained before obtaining insurance, allowing companies to keep premiums lower.
 Without waiting periods, companies could receive claims for conditions that should have been excluded from coverage during the quote process*, increasing premiums and, ultimately, making pet insurance less affordable.
-Charging and receiving fair policy premiums allows pet insurance companies to pay for claims and remain profitable.
+Charging and receiving fair policy premiums allows pet insurance providers to pay for claims and remain profitable.

 *If a customer misrepresents their pet’s condition during the application process, they are guilty of insurance fraud, a felony in most U.S. states.

-Some pet insurance companies also offer optional wellness plans covering preventative items like flea and tick medication, microchipping, wellness exams, and more.
+Some pet insurance companies also offer optional wellness plans covering preventative care items like flea and tick medication, microchipping, annual wellness exams, and more.
 Wellness plans typically have no waiting periods and become active on the policy’s effective date.

 What Are Common Pet Insurance Waiting Periods?

-*Waiting periods for California, Delaware, Louisiana, Maine, Mississippi, Nebraska, New Hampshire, and Washington are as follows:
+*States are slowly adopting a Model Law for pet insurance.
+This Model Law attempts to standardize each state’s regulations, which includes a standard for waiting periods that all companies must follow.
+Waiting periods for California, Delaware, Louisiana, Maine, Mississippi, Nebraska, New Hampshire, and Washington are as follows:

 • Accidents – 0 days